skellis46/slipbox/improvisation and the threshold of the self.md

 > The great teachers and adept contemplatives tell us that in deep states of meditation the ego self dissolves and merges into the expansive eternal soul or Atman Self which is the sacred territory of Witness consciousness.
 Witness consciousness is the ultimate goal, conscious witnessing is how we practice our way to that goal. [@marcow-speiser-2007-authentic p.72]

 ### review of work in dance on the nature of the threshold

+I wonder what the role of newness in this work is at all.
+Does it have a role?
+Reading Foster (2003):

+> The known also includes an individual body's predisposition to move in patterns of impulses established and made routine through training in a particular dance tradition as well as the body's predilection for making certain kinds of selections from a vocabulary or a sequence of movements. [@foster-2003-taken p.4]

+intriguing she writes of contemplating how:

+> That moment of wavering while contemplating how, exactly, to execute an action already deeply known, belies the presence of improvised action.[@foster-2003-taken p.4]

 ### review of work in other disciplines re the threshold

 - [[Fuchs and Schlimme - Embodiment and psychopathology a phenomenological perspective]]